Augsburg University: History

-August Weenaas was Augsburg's first president (1869-1876).
+August Weenaas was Augsburg's first president (1869–1876).
 Weenaas recruited two teachers from Norway—Sven Oftedal and Georg Sverdrup.
-These three men clearly articulated the direction of Augsburg: to educate Norwegian Lutherans to minister to immigrants and to provide such "college" studies as would prepare students for theological study.
+These three men clearly articulated Augsburg's mission: to educate Norwegian Lutherans to minister to immigrants and to provide such "college" studies as would prepare students for theological study.

-In 1874, they proposed a three-part plan: first, train ministerial candidates; second, prepare future theological students; and third, educate the farmer, worker, and businessman.
+In 1874, they proposed a three-part plan: first, train ministerial candidates; second, prepare future theological students; third, educate the farmer, worker, and businessman.
 The statement stressed that a good education is also practical.
 Augsburg's next two presidents also emphatically rejected ivory tower concepts of education.
 This commitment to church and community has led to Augsburg's theme of over 130 years: Education for Service.

 This seminarian focus began to change after World War I. In 1911, George Sverdrup Jr. became president.
 He worked to develop college departments with an appeal to a broader range of students than just those intending to be ministers.
-In 1937, Augsburg elected Bernhard Christensen, an erudite and scholarly teacher, to be president (1938-1962).
+In 1937, Augsburg elected Bernhard Christensen, an erudite and scholarly teacher, to be president (1938–1962).
 His involvement in ecumenical and civic circles made Augsburg a more visible part of church and city life.
 After World War II, Augsburg leaders made vigorous efforts to expand and improve academic offerings.
-Thus by mid-century, the undergraduate college had become a larger part of the institution than the seminary and received the most attention.
+By mid-century, the undergraduate college had become a larger part of the institution than the seminary and received the most attention.

 As a result, Augsburg steadily added departments essential to a liberal arts college, offering a modern college program based on general education requirements and elective majors.
-Augsburg aims to reflect the commitment and dedication of its founders who believed "an Augsburg education should be preparation for service in community and church", [by] "Providing an education grounded in vocational calling, that provides students both the theoretical learning and the practical experience to succeed in a global, diverse world."
+Augsburg aims to reflect the commitment and dedication of its founders, who believed "an Augsburg education should be preparation for service in community and church" [by] "Providing an education grounded in vocational calling, that provides students both the theoretical learning and the practical experience to succeed in a global, diverse world."